RobinTail/express-zod-api/README.md

 7. [Known issues](#known-issues)
    1. [Excess property check of endpoint output](#excess-property-check-of-endpoint-output)

 **Important notice**: v2 is currently beta.
+Some methods and properties might be renamed or changed without backward compatibility.
 Please use stable v1 for production.

 If you're upgrading from v1 please check out the information in [Changelog](CHANGELOG.md).